 I posted this on our Instagram account (heandsheeatclean) back in May but every time I think about it helps put things into perspective.
 Over Memorial Day weekend we did one of the hardest hikes we’ve done (probably number 2 or 3 behind Mt Whitney and Half Dome), over 11 miles in Linville Gorge.
 Not only was it hard physically but mentally it was tough to finish.
 We were once again reminded that life is NOT about how much money you make or a number on the scale – Life IS about LIVING IT – the memories you make and the adventures you take.
 A man, who loved hiking the trails, died on the trail 20 min before we got to that point.
 He was STILL THERE.
 We had to walk past a deceased hiker in a body bag on the trail.
 He was 55 and died of a heart attack.
 He died doing what he loved.
 I couldn’t even hold back my tears for someone that I didn’t know because my dad leaves for the Appalachian Trail again in a month.
 I KNOW that we were there for a reason.
 We were in that spot so that I would finally find the courage I needed to post about my struggles.
 His friends and family didn’t care if he had a 6 pack or if he could out-lift others in the gym.
 They cared about the kind of person he was INSIDE.

-Whenever I get into one of my deep comparison traps, Scott always asks me “Is this really going to matter in a year, 5 years, 10 years, etc. What matters is that you are healthy and you are.”
+Whenever I get into one of my deep comparison traps, Scott always asks me “Is this really going to matter in a year, 5 years, 10 years, etc?
+What matters is that you are healthy and you are.”
 Once you really think about it most of the stuff we beat ourselves up about…doesn’t matter.
 The only place it really matters is on social media.

-You can browse through many different social media sites and see “selfies” that people post daily (or sometimes even multiple times per day) that shows just how “perfect” they are but just know that isn’t attainable for everyone.
+You can browse through many different social media sites and see “selfies” that people post daily (or sometimes even multiple times per day) that show just how “perfect” they are but just know that isn’t attainable for everyone.
 YOU are not THEM.
 You have a different set of circumstances, a different body composition, and different LIFE.
 This doesn’t mean that you can’t have goals and work to better yourself but do this for the right reasons.

 We’re also sure that you have seen photos that people post where they are clearly very lean but say something about how they aren’t in that good of shape now or that they can’t see their abs because of dinner last night, etc. Don’t get wrapped up in the “fitspo” community that is ever-so prevalent these days.
-Find out what works for you (eating and workout wise) and stick with it!
+Find out what works for you (eating and workout-wise) and stick with it!
 It may take some time, months or even a year, to find out your optimal combination but it’s worth it!
 Sometimes the people who you think look like the optimal picture of health are actually really broken on the inside.
 Stop letting the world dictate what success looks like to you.
 Find your own version of success.

-We’ve posted this picture before in our intro post to “He and She Unfiltered” but we wanted to share it again here.
 Get rid of the noise and focus on YOU!
 Make life an adventure!